Kong/docs.konghq.com/app/_src/gateway/plugin-development/get-started/setup.md

 ## What's next?

 At this stage, you now have a functional plugin for {{site.base_gateway}}.
-However, a development project is incomplete without testing.
-In the following chapter, we will guide you on how to install testing tools and create automated testing routines.
+However, any development project is incomplete without testing.
+In the following chapter, you'll learn how to install testing tools and create automated testing routines.